axinc-ai/ailia-models/anomaly_detection/glass/README.md

 # GLASS : A Unified Anomaly Synthesis Strategy with Gradient Ascent for Industrial Anomaly Detection and Localization

+This model needs to be trained with a good quality dataset in Pytorch.

 ## Input

 Normal images